WalletConnect/walletconnect-docs/docs/reactnative/walletconnectmodal/installation.md

 ### Additional Setup for Expo SDK 48

-If you are using Expo SDK 48, there's an [issue](https://github.com/expo/expo/issues/17270) with `react-native-get-random-values`, so we need to temporarily fix this by installing their crypto library and copying [this](https://github.com/WalletConnect/modal-react-native/blob/main/example/expo-crypto-shim.js) file in your root folder.
+If you are using Expo SDK 48, there's an [issue](https://github.com/expo/expo/issues/17270) with `react-native-get-random-values`, so we need to temporarily fix this by installing expo-crypto library and copying [this](https://github.com/WalletConnect/modal-react-native/blob/main/example/expo-crypto-shim.js) file in your root folder.

 ```
 npx expo install expo-crypto